All travellers

 British nationals need a visa to enter mainland China, including Hainan Island, but not Hong Kong or Macao.
 Separate Travel Advice for Hong Kong can be found here.

 All visa applicants aged between 14 and 70 inclusive need to make their visa application in person at a Visa Application Centre.
 As part of the application process, biometric data (scanned fingerprints) has to be provided.
-The Chinese Visa Application Centres in London, Manchester and Edinburgh are operating but with limited opening hours.
+The Chinese Visa Application Centres in London, Manchester and Edinburgh are operating and details of opening hours are on their respective websites.
 The Application Centre in Belfast remains closed.

 Biometric data may be checked/collected by the immigration authorities when entering China to register your entry to the country.

-It is currently not possible to apply for a visa waiver to transit through China.
-All travellers entering into China must comply in full with entry requirements; there are no exemptions to this, and transiting airside is not currently permitted.
+Since 8 January 2023, visa-free transit and transiting airside has resumed.
+All travellers entering into China must comply in full with entry requirements; there are no exemptions to this.

 If you visit Hong Kong from the mainland of China and wish to return to the mainland, you will need a visa that allows you to make a second entry into China.